 With all that said, set points to check phone and email should be allowed during the study time to keep the momentum going.

 Please do remember that there’s no one-size-fits-all when it comes to organisation and time management.
-Let your child decide which of these study habits to start with, experiment with it and learn from her/his mistakes.
+Let your child decide which of these study habits to start with, experiment with it, and learn from her/his mistakes.

 If your teen is reluctant to listen to your recommendations and work with you on the above, don’t take it personally and consider arranging a coaching session, either onsite or online, for your child with me.
 After all, why not invest in a professional to help your child build good study habits and skills that will last her/him a lifetime and help him/her achieve her/his full academic potential?
-Let’s have a chat!
+Let’s at least have a chat!